rkhleics/flybrid/README.md

 ## Does it even work?

 Before sending your email, it's intended that you use a CSS-Inliner to inline your CSS.
-Flybrid has been developed using the following inliner from Campaign Monitor:
+Flybrid has been developed using the following inliner from Campaign Monitor to prepare HTML before sending tests.
+Some CSS-Inliner tools work in different ways, so for peace of mind, you'll probably want to use this too:

 https://inliner.cm/

-Some CSS-Inliner tools work in different ways, so for peace of mind, you'll probably want to use that too.

 Litmus test results for the current code can be found at: